- Sleeps: 18

 Garden & Grounds

-Moulin de la Tour stands in 4.5 hectares (11 acres), of grounds which comprise olive and almond groves, vines, a vegetable garden, a lavender field and an orchard of apple, fig, mulberry, cherry, apricot, plum and pomegranate trees.
+Moulin de la Tour stands in approximately 6 acres of grounds which comprise olive and almond groves, vines, a vegetable garden, a lavender field and an orchard of apple, fig, mulberry, cherry, apricot, plum and pomegranate trees.
 The House is surrounded by sunny terraces with tables and chairs, overlooking extensive lawns studded with a variety of shrubs, flowers and shady trees, including the bright colours and fragrance of hibiscus, oleander, roses and geraniums.

 From the electronically-controlled entrance gates, the cypress-lined drive leads through an olive grove to the ample parking area near the front door on Moulin's north side.
 Just off the drive is a first-class all-weather tennis court, complete with an umpire's chair.

 The magnificent filtered, alarmed, swimming pool measures 13 x 5.5 metres, with wide steps into the shallow end (80 cms) shelving to 2.5 metres at the deep end.
 Around the pool is an excellent range of sun beds, mattresses, parasols, tables and chairs.
-There are 2 changing rooms, a shower and W.C. in the nearby pool house, along with an indoor barbecue and a table seating 16.
+There are 2 changing rooms, a shower and W.C.
+The pool house salon has a bar with sink and fridge.
+There is also a sofa bed along with an indoor barbecue.

 There is a ‘boules’ court in the garden, with ‘boules’ kept in the Main House and also a table tennis table stored in the garage which can be set up on the lawns or terraces as required.